A mastectomy is performed under general anesthesia. This means you’re asleep during the surgery.

 Most people will stay in the hospital overnight after a mastectomy.

 If breast reconstruction is done, the stay may be longer, depending on the type of reconstruction.

 Discuss the expected length of stay with your surgeon, plastic surgeon (if you’re having reconstruction) and insurance company.

 Learn more about insurance issues related to mastectomy and breast reconstruction.

 What to expect after a mastectomy

 After a mastectomy (with or without breast reconstruction), you will have some soreness in your chest, underarm and shoulder.

 You will be numb across your chest (from your collarbone to the top of your rib cage).
-Unfortunately, this numbness is usually permanent.
+Unfortunately, this numbness usually doesn’t go away.
 You may get some feeling back over time, but it will never be the same as before surgery.